skodaconnect/homeassistant-myskoda/README.md

 Check out the [awesome work from the team behind pyskodaconnect](https://github.com/skodaconnect/homeassistant-skodaconnect).

-Sadly, their integration is currently not working with new cars that can no longer access the old Skoda Essentials App.
-A rewrite to the new MySkoda API is pending.
+Sadly, the integration is currently not working with new cars that can no longer access the old Skoda Essentials App.
+This is a rewrite to the new MySkoda API.